CodeURJC-DAW-2019-20/PadelVersus/README.md

 You can also see some examples at [Postman PadelVersus Colection] (DAW.postman_collection.json)

-And if you want to se documents in postamn format: [Postman Documentation](DAW.postman_collection.jsohttps://documenter.getpostman.com/view/10553995/SzKbNFpr?version=latest)
+And if you want to se documents in postamn format: [Postman Documentation] (DAW.postman_collection.jsohttps://documenter.getpostman.com/view/10553995/SzKbNFpr?version=latest)

 ## Class/Template Diagram Updated